These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE VINEYARD: LES COMBOTTES

-Les Combottes is one of Burgundy’s great anomalies.
-The vineyard sits at the boundary between Gevrey-Chambertin and Morey-Saint-Denis — and it is surrounded, on three of its four sides, by Grand Cru vineyards: Latricières-Chambertin to the south, Mazoyères-Chambertin to the west, and Clos de la Roche to the north.
+Les Combottes vineyard sits at the boundary between Gevrey-Chambertin and Morey-Saint-Denis, and it is surrounded on three of its four sides by Grand Cru vineyards: Latricières-Chambertin to the south, Mazoyères-Chambertin to the west, and Clos de la Roche to the north.
 The soils are continuous with those Grand Crus: the same shallow brown limestone soils over hard rock, the same east-southeast aspect, the same elevation.
 In a blind tasting, a wine from Les Combottes is routinely mistaken for a Grand Cru.

 In 1931, a French court drew the lines of the Grand Cru appellations in Gevrey-Chambertin and Morey-Saint-Denis.
 Les Combottes fell on the wrong side of one of those lines — classified as Premier Cru rather than Grand Cru.
 The reasons were administrative rather than geological.
 The practical consequence, nearly a century later, is that wine buyers can acquire a vineyard of near-Grand-Cru character at Premier Cru prices.